Battery Swapping Facility Quick Interchange Service inaugurated in Chandigarh | Udaipur News | Udaipur Latest News | udaipur local news

-The Pilot ROs – QIS have 14 Batteries, a touch screen for swapping preloaded cards and an electricity sub meter.
-These QIS will play a pivotal role in providing an alternative energy solution to the 3-wheeler segment and boosting India’s economic growth.
-Rightly the initiative may bring a reform in the energy sector moving towards carbon neutral culture.

-Speaking on the occasion, Union Minister Dharmendra Pradhan said, “I am happy that Indian Oil and Sun Mobility have collaborated to establish this facility as a pilot in the modern & beautiful city of Chandigarh.”Calling for scaling up of EV ecosystem, he said, “We must leverage modern technology to enable electric mobility to scale up in India and make it more affordable.”
+Speaking on the occasion, Shri Pradhan said, “I am happy that Indian Oil and Sun Mobility have collaborated to establish this facility as a pilot in the modern & beautiful city of Chandigarh.”Calling for scaling up of EV ecosystem, he said, “We must leverage modern technology to enable electric mobility to scale up in India and make it more affordable.”
 This initiative is also a step in the right direction towards contributing to the Hon.
-Prime Minister’s vision of an Aatmanirbhar Bharat, the Minister further added.
+Prime Minister’s vision of an Aatmanirbhar Bharat, he further added.

 Talking about India’s commitment to clean energy, he said, “India, despite not being a major per capita polluter, has committed itself in the COP-21 to bring down the pollution levels in the country.
 In this direction, we are developing sustainable models of renewable energy, and taken many initiatives like, introduction of BS-VI fuels, spreading the network of CNG and PNG stations, making available LPG to majority of the population, targeting 20% ethanol blending, producing Biodiesel from Used cooking Oil, and widespread use of solar energy for mobility purposes.”